tabarra/txAdmin/extensions/txAdminClient/readme.md

 ```
 And txAdminClient would post the data to `/intercom/txAdminClient` with `resourcesList` as a parameter so the intercom endpoint would know where to send this info.

-For now I will use `globals.intercomTempList`
+For now I will use `globals.intercomTempResList`

 -----